afroguys/Community-Website/README.md

 **Auth** :-

 - Register Member
-- verifying by OTP (send to gmail) and society code
+- verifying by OTP (1234) and society code
 - Change their password to clicking forgot password
 - Multiple device login